Kizime123/Takeoff-Toolhead/BOM.md

 # BOM
-This is the list of all the parts/tools you need to build this toolhead.
-You probably have most the screws laying around
+This is the list of all the parts/tools you need to build this toolhead. **SHCS is ALWAYS the suggestion.**

 ## Parts and screws:
 x1 Chube Air/Conduction